builtbymauu/rAIdio/README.md

 # Phone end:
 **Note = This end of the project could be app based, but proficiency in python lead us down the following path:**

-In order to encode the signal..
+In order to encode the signal we must run python on an android device.
-Bash
-python "RAIDIO phone app code.py"
+## Steps to install python on android:

+1. Download `Pydroid 3` from the Play Store.
+2. Download `Pydroid repository plugin` from the Play Store as well.
+3. Download all the following dependencies by going to ---> Menu ---> Pip ---> Install: `Kivy, Pillow, plyer, pygame, PySSTV`
+5. Create a new file in Pydroid and copy the code from `RADIO phone app code.py` into the editor.
+6. Run the code by pressing the yellow play button

-Use the app to select an image or record audio.
-The app will generate the radio signal audio.
-Play this audio near the microphone running the Listener script to trigger the full decoding and AI response pipeline.
+The app allows the user to choose their preferred means of input to be either an audio file or an image.
+Based on the option chosen the app detects the newest audio/image stored as the input that needs to be encoded.
+Post encoding the phones speaker is used to transmit this frequency audio which then mmust be played near the microphone of the listening device to trigger the decoding and AI response pipeline.